 In the original plans, Vivian was supposed to be addicted to cocaine and part of the deal was she couldn't do drugs during the week.
 And at the end of the movie, Vivian was supposed to find Kit had overdosed on drugs while she was with Edward.

-While shooting the scene where Vivian (Julia Roberts) is laying down on the floor of Edward's penthouse watching old I Love Lucy (1951) re-runs, in order to achieve a genuine laughter Director Garry Marshall had to tickle Roberts' feet (out of camera range) to get her to laugh so hysterically.
+While shooting the scene where Vivian (Julia Roberts) is lying down on the floor of Edward's penthouse watching old I Love Lucy (1951) re-runs, in order to achieve a genuine laughter Director Garry Marshall had to tickle Roberts' feet (out of camera range) to get her to laugh so hysterically.

 The movie was originally titled '3000' (after the amount of money Vivian & Edward finally agree upon for her week of service), but later changed to Pretty Woman, after the Roy Orbison track used in the soundtrack.